suffisme/NodeServer/README.md

 ##### By default it will open index.html of public folder
 - You can type urls like https://localhost:1303/any_name.html
 	- you will see the page if it exists
-	- you will encounter error depending upon non-existence or bad format of file
+	- you will encounter error depending upon non-existence or bad format/method of file